grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 ### Resolve conflicts

-GitHub and git both warn you when the source branch and your branch directly conflict.
+GitHub and Git both warn you when the source branch and your branch directly conflict.

 GitHub notifies you in the pull request if your branch conflicts with the source branch.
 If the conflict is easy to resolve, GitHub offers to help you resolve it using the web editor.